EmiyaSyahriel/CrossLauncher/README.md

 - [ ] Open video file with default apps

 ## TODOs:
+- Render padding so it doesn't get rendered behind system bars
 - Soft-coding strings
-- Some optimizations regarding item and caching loading
+- Some optimizations regarding item caching and loading

 ## Animation Modding
 You can modify the Launcher Startup / App Launch Animation and Sound by